martenbjork/github-xp/README.md

-February 2019 Update: I received a cease and desist letter from a company claiming to work for Microsoft. 🎉 Following up…
+February 2019 Update: I received a cease and desist letter from a company claiming to work for Microsoft.
+The extension has subsequently been removed from the Chrome Store. 🎉 Following up…

 # Github XP
 Microsoft + GitHub = ❤️.
 Make it official by giving your GitHub experience some Windows XP flair.